bja43/anc-prob/README.md

 # anc-prob: Ancestral Probability (AP)

 This repository contains code and an example for the Ancestral Probability (AP) procedure[^1].
 The AP procedure performs local causal discovery (3-5 variables) in a Bayesian manner while accounting for the possibility of latent confounding.
-This is done by calculating an approximation of the marginal likelihood for all MAG models[^2] with a modified version of the BIC score[^3][^4][^5] and marginalizing over features of interst, such as if one variables is an ancestor (cause) of another.
+This is done by first calculating an approximation of the marginal likelihood for all MAG models[^2] with a modified version of the BIC score[^3][^4][^5] and then marginalizing over features of interst, such as if one variables is an ancestor (cause) of another.

 ## Dependencies

 ### Required

    * numpy
    * itertools
    * pandas